-The AXI IIC Bus Interface module:

-- Provides the transaction interface to the AXI4-Lite interface using the AXI Lite IPIF library [Ref 7]. - Does not provide explicit electrical connectivity to the IIC bus.
-Expects the design to include bidirectional I/O buffers that implement open collector drivers for the SDA and SCL signals.
+The AXI IIC Bus Interface module provides the transaction interface to the AXI4-Lite interface using the AXI Lite IPIF library [Ref 7].
+This core does not provide explicit electrical connectivity to the IIC bus.
+The design is expected to include bidirectional I/O buffers that implement open collector drivers for the SDA and SCL signals.
 These bidirectional buffers are typically provided automatically by EDK XPS.
 The user must also provide external pull up devices to properly hold the bus at the logic '1' state when the driver is released.

-The user must pay proper attention to the Philips specification when setting the values of these pull-up devices (typically resistors) to meet the Philips specification, the FPGA maximum ratings, and the ratings of any devices on the bus itself.
+TIP: Pay attention to the Philips specification when setting the values of the pull-up devices (typically resistors).
+The values must meet the Philips specification, FPGA maximum ratings, and ratings of any devices on the bus itself.

-Figure 1 illustrates the top-level block diagram for the AXI IIC bus interface.
+Figure 1-1 illustrates the top-level block diagram for the AXI IIC bus interface.
 The modules are described in the sections that follow.

-Figure 1: AXI IIC Bus Interface Top-Level Block Diagram
+Figure 1-1: AXI IIC Bus Interface Top-Level Block Diagram

-AXI Interface Module: Provides the interface to the AXI4-Lite and implements AXI protocol logic.
+• AXI Interface Module: Provides the interface to the AXI4-Lite and implements AXI protocol logic.
 The AXI interface module is a bidirectional interface between a user IP core and the AXI4-Lite interface.
 To simplify the process of attaching AXI IIC bus interface to the AXI, the core makes use of a portable, pre-designed AXI interface called AXI Lite IPIF library [Ref 7], that takes care of the AXI interface signals.

-Register Interface Module: Implements the address map and connectivity for the firmware to control IIC data transfer operations.

-Soft Reset Module: Initializes the registers.

-Interrupt Control Module: Generates interrupts.

-IIC Control Module: Contains the state machine for the IIC bus operations.

-Dynamic Master: Controls the operation in dynamic mode.

-TX FIFO and RX FIFO: Hold the transmit and receive data, respectively.
+- Register Interface Module: Implements the address map and connectivity for the firmware to control IIC data transfer operations. - Soft Reset Module: Initializes the registers. - Interrupt Control Module: Generates interrupts. - IIC Control Module: Contains the state machine for the IIC bus operations. - Dynamic Master: Controls the operation in dynamic mode. - TX FIFO and RX FIFO: Hold the transmit and receive data, respectively.